Capital Gains Tax After Selling a House [market_city]

 How Primary Residence Exclusion Reduces Tax Liability

-In Raleigh’s hot housing market, where home values often rise quickly, this exclusion becomes even more valuable.
-For many homeowners, it’s the difference between owing thousands in taxes and owing nothing at all.
+Given how quickly home values rise in Raleigh, this exclusion is even more important.
+For many homeowners, it is the difference between paying thousands in taxes or paying nothing.

 Because it applies only to your main residence, it encourages long-term homeownership and provides financial relief for those who’ve invested in their communities.